jvcranfo/Getting_Cleaning_Data_Project/Cleaning_Data/Course_Project/README.md

 ##Files

-'Analysis_Script.R': This file contains the script that executes the analysis described in steps 1-5 of this assignment.
+'run_analysis.R': This file contains the script that executes the analysis described in steps 1-5 of this assignment.

 'CodeBook.md': This file describes the variables, data, and tranformations utilized